=

 Proposed solutions:

-• Encourage the group to speak English: Talk to the participants and explain that someone feels excluded from group activities.
+• Encourage the group to speak English: Talk to the participants and explain that people who do not speak Spanish (in this case) will feel excluded from group life.

-• Arrange team building exercises: Team-building exercises can help to break down barriers between group members and foster a sense of community.
+• Team-building exercises can help to break down barriers between group members and foster a sense of community.
+The strong expenses build the group.
 By creating an environment where people feel comfortable and connected, they may be more willing to communicate and speak English with each other.

 • Provide language support, such as a translator or a language tutor if it is possible.